SalishSeaCast/docs/storm_surges/tools.rst

 Tidal predictions are generated using a MATLAB package called `t_tide`_.
 The general prodcedure is as follows:

-1. A harmonic analysis is applied to a year-long time series using :file:`t_tide`.
+1. Perform a harmonic analysis on a year-long time series using :file:`t_tide`.
-2. The tidal constituents produced by the harmonic analysis are used to generate a tidal prediction.
+2. Use the tidal constituents produced by the harmonic analysis to generate a tidal prediction.
 Typically, 67 constituents are anlayzed with :file:`t_tide`

 However, there are some subtleties that need to be considered before we generate the tidal predictions for use in residual calculations.